THE RADIANCE OF GOD’S GLORY

 As a New Testament believer, you are called to abide in the word, teaching or doctrine of Christ and not that of any patriarchs, prophets or saints in the Old Testament.

-This is why Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.”
+Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.”
 (John 8:31 NKJV).

 While there are many good lessons to learn from the patriarchs, prophets or saints of old, yet they are not God’s perfect standard, model or example for you; for they are not a perfect or supreme revelation of God.